 Teenagers love to ‘hang’ on this structure, climbing up and sitting right on top.

-It’s a modern day version of how we used to climb trees, finding hidey-holes and perch seats in the branches for our private kid-only conversations.
+This playground near London Eye is a modern day version of how we climbed trees, finding hidey-holes and perch seats in the branches for our private kid-only conversations.

-Jubilee Gardens Playground Equipment – Activities for 3-6 year olds
+Jubilee Playground in London with Toddlers & 3-6 year olds

-Smaller kids have a miniature version to the right of the big one.
+Visiting London with toddlers?
+Smaller kids have a toddler playground, a miniature version to the right of the big one.

 - walk-the-plank swing log